MicrosoftDocs/fabric-docs/docs/data-science/read-write-powerbi.md

     df_tables
     ```

 1. List the measures defined in the _Inventory Dataset_ Power BI dataset. (__@Markus, can we tell them to replace the workspace here with the name of their own workspace?
-Is there a reason the workspace is included in this code cell, but not the previous one?__)
+Is there a reason the workspace is included in this code cell, but not the previous one?__ __@Mope, we can tell them to replace it with their workspace.
+The reason it's included is just to highlight that it's possible to specify a workspace, which opens up additional scenarios__)

     ```python
     df_measures = pbi.list_measures("Inventory Dataset", workspace="Logistics Workspace")